Diode: Semiconductor diodes

 Close-up of an EFD108 germanium point-contact diode in DO7 glass package, showing the sharp metal wire (cat whisker) that forms the semiconductor junction.

 Point-contact diodes

-Point-contact diodes were developed starting in the 1930s, out of the early crystal detector technology, and are now generally used in the 3 to 30 gigahertz range.
-Point-contact diodes use a small diameter metal wire in contact with a semiconductor crystal, and are of either non-welded contact type or welded contact type.
+Until about the end of the 1950s diodes that relied on a small diameter metal wire point contact, e. g. tungsten wire, to make contact with a small semiconductor crystal were all called "crystal detectors".
+The contact could be a non-welded contact type or a welded contact type.
 Non-welded contact construction utilizes the Schottky barrier principle.
 The metal side is the pointed end of a small diameter wire that is in contact with the semiconductor crystal.
 In the welded contact type, a small P region is formed in the otherwise N-type crystal around the metal point during manufacture by momentarily passing a relatively large current through the device.
-Point contact diodes generally exhibit lower capacitance, higher forward resistance and greater reverse leakage than junction diodes.